t-d-k/LibreCrypt/docs/Linux_examples__cryptoloop.md

 * * *
 <A NAME="level_3_heading_5">
-### Example #3: Mounting a Cryptoloop Volume Encrypted Using 128 bit AES
+### Example #3: Opening a Cryptoloop Container Encrypted Using 128 bit AES
 </A>

-This example demonstrates use of a Linux AES128 volume.
+This example demonstrates use of a Linux AES128 container.

-Creating the volume file under Linux:
+Creating the container file under Linux:

 		dd if=/dev/zero of=./vol_aes128 bs=1k count=1024
 		losetup -e AES128 /dev/loop0 ./vol_aes128